burhanuguz/openshift-java-s2i-behind-proxy/README.md

 - Internal Image registry (to access the images you built in cluster)

 ## Overview
-When starting JAVA image build from **Developer Catalog (e.g JBoss EAP 7.2)** you will probably face with error from maven build that says there is **no secure connection to repo**.
+When starting JAVA image build from **Developer Catalog (e.g JBoss EAP 7.2)** you will probably face with error from maven build that says there are **no secure connection to repo**.
 - To solve this problem you can make **your own builder image** putting your company's proxy certificate in it, but in the end you will not get to use **Red Hat's official images** and updates to those images.
 You will have to update your own images always .

 ### Initial Script to trust company's CA certificates